javatlacati/swiplwebtut/webspanish.md

 Looking at the previous method of including resources, a few defects of the method come to mind

-* There is nothing preventing the resource from being included twice
+* No hay nada preventing the resource from being included twice
 * It's a bit of unneeded ceremony
 * If a resource needs another resource you have to remember that yourself